publicmays/Reactjs/docs/officialDocumentation/glossary.md

 * Bundlers take JavaScript and CSS code written as separate modules (often hundreds of them), and combine them together into a few files better optimized for the browsers.
 Some bundlers commonly used in React applications include Webpack and Browserify.

 ## Package Managers

+* Package managers are tools that allow you to manage dependencies in your project. npm and Yarn are two package managers commonly used in React applications.
+Both of them are clients for the same npm package registry.

+## CDN